14 things you’ll find in Dutch houses that make internationals go: “Wait, what?”

 10. A flessenlikker to get every drop of what’s lekker

-The Dutch love many things, among them a variety of spreads to put on their boterhammen (sandwiches) and being thrifty.
+The Dutch love many things, including various spreads for their boterhammen (sandwiches) and being thrifty.

 READ MORE | The 21 weirdest things Dutchies don’t realise are only Dutch

-A flessenlikker (or “bottle licker” in English) is an object that you can use to scrape the last bits of jam, Nutella, or whatever spread you fancy out of a jar.
+A flessenlikker (or “bottle licker” in English) is an object that scrapes the last bits of jam, Nutella, or whatever spread you fancy out of a jar.

 Although relatively alien to most internationals, seeing one in the kitchen is a sure sign you’ve entered a Dutch house.